naiches/dark-mode-for-wp-dashboard/readme.txt

 == Description ==

 Adds a smooth dark mode to the default WordPress dashboard interface.
+The dark mode can be disabled per user in the profile page.

 Plugins officially supported:
 * Jetpack